-Pull ups and chin ups look almost the same but the distinction between the effects of these two workouts to the human body has been established clearly.
+Pull-ups and chin-ups look almost the same but the distinction between the effects of these two workouts on the human body has been established clearly.

 Beginners can just do the grip which is most comfortable for them although it would be best to design a workout schedule to include both the pull-up and the chin-up.

 - Grab the chin-up bar with an underhand grip, palms facing your torso, hands six inches away from each other.